 For those who may not know, kids between the ages of 2 to 8 are a handful at the mosque.
 The one or two kids that will do a backflip in front of the prayer congregation will be quickly transferred to the women’s section to deal with.

 “So yeah, the women area gets really loud.”
 Sairah says as kids scream in the background.

 “Well the kids have to go somewhere right?”
 I stupidly ask.

 They shake their heads.
 I guess that’s the part I don’t understand.
 The limit of my own understanding.
 Is a man’s concentration in prayer more important than a woman’s?
 Or is there maybe another solution, like an in-door day care at the mosque so both men and women can worship easier?
 But that means a facility, hiring staff and putting on an entire operation.
 It just seems easier to throw it on the women, right?

 By this point in our conversation, an auntie comes by.

 “Do you boys not pray?”
 She asks us.

 We leave immediately.
 It was her nice way of telling us to take a hike.
-This is their space, I shouldn’t be trampling it.
+This is their space, I shouldn’t be claiming it, or rather, speaking for it.